M1 Junction 19 Improvement Scheme

 We will maintain a minimum of two lanes of traffic in each direction on the motorway during peak hours.
 These are generally between 6am and 9pm each day, with some variation at weekends.

 Lane closures and full carriageway closures will be required during the works, for instance during the lifting and placing of bridge beams and gantries.
+Full carriageway closures will be advertised on these pages and through local media.

 Will there be diversions?